 The 25-mm wide-angle lens lets you get a wider view of things and take shots with variable resolutions.
 Never miss a smile or a priceless expression of your friends and family with the face detection technology that this camera offers.
 User-friendly features are given top priority so that photo shooting becomes easy for even novice photographers.

-Image stabilization is an awesome feature to have in your camera as it makes up for shaky hands and moving subjects.
+Image stabilization is an awesome feature to have in your digital camera as it makes up for shaky hands and moving subjects.
 The best part about the DSC-W830 is perhaps the compact size and solid build quality of this camera.
 It’s small enough to fit into your pocket or purse and is sturdy enough to take moderate pressure as well.

 The 2.7-inch LCD screen is just right to go along with the compact size of the camera.
 The screen has 230k dots and is great for indoor use as it is quite vivid and bright.
 On the camera, you will find a shutter release and a switch that allows the users to control the zoom feature.